 5. Tailor Your Message to Each Platform

 It's important not to use a "cut-and-paste" method with your social media content.
 Each social media platform is tailored for different types of content, so make sure you use your analytics to identify what types of content garner the most engagement on each channel.
-Here are some tips on leveraging different types of content on Instagram and LinkedIn, for example.

 6. Show Your Supporters How Their Donation Can Make a Difference